 We got talking at a strange old gathering, with can you believe, a few Nazi general’s present.
 They were researching black magic and were entertained by Crawl and rather taken by him.
-His works were appreciated it seemed.
 I didn’t mind their presence in the slightest.
 They were jolly decent fellows.
 Fetching too.
 They didn’t want to go war with Britain, at least not yet, but they did want to learn.
 Especially from finer gentleman such as me.
 High living, high society in Britain, these were circles they wished to influence upon ingratiating themselves.

 But oh Crawl.
 Augustine Crawl.
 He was something altogether different.